AlexMathew/scrapple/docs/index.rst

   Gantt chart - Project timeline

-The project repository was hosted on `GitHub <http://github.com/>`_.
-This provided multiple benefits :

-* Ease of collaboration between project members
-* Convenient version control of project
-* Setting up continuous integration testing on the project
-* Metrics for analysis of project progress

-The metrics provided by GitHub can be used to visually represent the contributions to the project over the duration of the project work.
+The metrics on `the Scrapple GitHub repository <http://github.com/scrappleapp/scrapple>`_ can be used to visually represent the contributions to the project over the duration of the project work.

 .. figure:: intro/images/commits.png
   :alt: GitHub commits
   :align: center

-  Commit frequency on `the Scrapple GitHub repository <http://github.com/scrappleapp/scrapple>`_
+  Commit frequency on the project

 .. figure:: intro/images/weekly.png
   :alt: Weekly contributions